 About The Audio Content Fund

 The Audio Content Fund is a scheme to provide funding for the creation of original radio production in the UK.
-The fund is part of a pilot Contestable Fund, financed by the UK Government, to support the provision and plurality of public service content.
+The ACF was part of the UK Government’s three-year Contestable Fund pilot, which ran from 2019-2022 and has now entered its evaluation stage.

 What will we fund?

-Applications can be for content in a variety of formats, but bids must come with a guarantee of broadcast on an Ofcom-licensed UK radio station or network of stations.
-Applications will be assessed by an independent panel of experts and judged against an agreed set of eight evaluation criteria:
+During the pilot, applications were accepted for content in a variety of formats, with all bids coming with a guarantee of broadcast on Ofcom-licensed UK radio stations.
+Applications were assessed by an independent panel of experts, and judged against an agreed set of eight evaluation criteria:

 Content must be of broadcast standard, produced by a team with a track record for high quality audio content.